dsbrown1331/birl/README.md

 ```
 cd user_interface
 ```
-6. Run the app.
+6. **Make sure you are on your branch that you made above.** Run the app.
 It should start up a development server, which you can access by opening a browser tab and going to `localhost:5000`.
 ```
 python3 app.py
 ```